 Paul Krogmeier

 I’m a postdoctoral fellow at Harvard advised by Nada Amin and Walter Fontana.
-My primary area of research touches programming languages, logic, and formal methods.
+My primary area of research touches programming languages, logic, and program synthesis.
+I received a PhD from the University of Illinois advised by Madhusudan Parthasarathy.

 I’m also a jazz alto saxophone player 🎷 and always interested in chances to jam.
 Shoot me an email if you’d like to talk about anything below.